 Address: Westermarkt 20, 1016 GV Amsterdam, Netherlands

 Anne Frank is one of history’s most well-known Holocaust victims.
-During the Nazi occupation of the Netherlands, Anne was a German-Jewish teenager who was forced into hiding.
+During the Nazi occupation of the Netherlands, Anne was a German-Jewish teenager forced into hiding.
 The Anne Frank House, which now houses a museum dedicated to her memory, was where she and her family were hidden.

-The Anne Frank House is located in Amsterdam, one of the Netherlands’ most popular museums and tourist destinations.
+The Anne Frank House is in Amsterdam, one of the Netherlands’ most popular museums and tourist destinations.
 The museum provides an opportunity to learn about Anne’s life as well as the Holocaust’s barbaric history.

 The museum is open from 9 am to 5 pm (from 8 pm from April to October) and is closed on December 25th.
 Admission is €9 for adults, €4.50 for children aged 10-17, and free for children under 10.